The United Nations Office for Project Services (UNOPS)

 In many areas of Myanmar, there are geographical challenges to reaching expectant mothers in need.
 In Chin State, the terrain is so difficult that some people have to walk for four days to get to the hospital.

-The 3MDG maternal, newborn and child health programme works to ensure midwives see pregnant woman at least four times during their pregnancy, to make sure they have the best treatment from the beginning.
+The 3MDG maternal, newborn and child health programme works to ensure midwives see pregnant women at least four times during their pregnancy, to make sure they have the best treatment from the beginning.

 Midwives like Daw Naing Ngai Awi working in the villages get the medical history of pregnant women during their first antenatal visit.